goshacmd/nsa_panel/README.md

 The easiest way to add a special panel for NSA agents to monitor your users' data.
 Let's ~~destroy the right to privacy~~ fight terrorism together!

+Why?

+Well, the government wants to protect you and your users from those crazy guys that blow up everything.
+Everyone wants to be safe.
+No liberty should be superior to the safety and every government is good!

+Besides, you and your users really have got **nothing to hide**, haven't you?

 ## Example

 See sample app at `test/dummy`.